christiskatsouris/Induction-R/README.md

  Fréchet, M. (1943).
 Sur l'extension de certaines évaluations statistiques au cas de petits échantillons.
 Revue de l'Institut International de Statistique, 182-205.

+$\textbf{Francis Ysidro Edgeworth}$ was an Anglo-Irish philosopher and political economist who made significant contributions to the methods of statistics during the 1880s.
+In particular, he examined correlation and methods of estimating correlation coefficients in a series of papers (see, [MathHistory](https://mathshistory.st-andrews.ac.uk/Biographies/Edgeworth/)).

 # Disclaimer